-Q2) When should road biking cleats be replaced?
+Q2) When should I replace my road biking cleats?

 Ans.: As we all know, road biking cleats take the most wear and tear among all biking disciplines due to its protruding design.
 From a general point of view, you should be replacing your cleats when it seems to be difficult to disengage from the pedal or when it becomes much easier to do so.

 |Ease of Use||Double Sided Clip-In Option||Single Sided Clip-In Option|